 An Explanation of Happiness: Sometimes we can use the knowledge of psychology to improve our lives by simply better understanding our lives.
 In this post, I talk about a potentially new way to think about happiness that may help you better understand how to achieve it in your own life.

 The Magic of Magic Mushrooms: Speaking of happiness… this site isn’t afraid to get its hands a little dirty by talking about potentially controversial topics.
 If it affects our psychology or everyday way of living, it’s fair game.
-In this post, I discuss some of the psychology behind one of humans’ most favorite psychedelic drugs.
+In this post, I discuss some of the psychology behind one of humans’ favorite psychedelic drugs.

 Defending What’s Right: Along with my own life, I often connect posts to current day affairs.
 In particular, I try to use this site to explain some of the psychology surrounding social injustices–what they are and what we can do about them.
-In this post, I examine the benefits of confronting prejudice, benefits for the person being confronted.
+In this post, I examine the benefits of confronting prejudice for the person being confronted.